DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 First I ought burn down all foreign gods who pollute the earth.]

 It was the declaration of war.
-It was the announcement of complete [genocide] of all foreign gods from the fallen angel Alfreya.
+It was the announcement of complete [genocide] of all foreign gods from the fallen angel Alfreyja.